silverstripeltd/silverstripe-forager/docs/en/12_v2_migration.md

 - **Recommended:**
 	- Review your YAML config and ensure your index keys (the names under `indexes:`) are unique and meaningful, as these are now called "index suffixes" in the codebase.
-	- If you use any custom BuildTasks (e.g., `SearchReindex`, `SearchClearIndex`), you now run them as Symfony Console commands (e.g., `vendor/bin/sake tasks:SearchReindex`).
+	- If you use any custom BuildTasks on the CLI (e.g., `SearchReindex`, `SearchClearIndex`), you now run them as Symfony Console commands (e.g., `vendor/bin/sake tasks:SearchReindex`).

 - **No changes are needed to:**
 	- How you publish/unpublish content